Chatham Theatre: Purdy's tenure

 A. H. Purdy took over operations in 1850 for what would prove the theatre's most successful period.
-He renamed the building Purdy's National Theatre.
+He renamed the building Purdy's New National Theatre.
 He renovated in April 1852, reopening on 19 April.
 On 23 August 1852, Purdy produced the first non-comedic stage adaptation of Harriet Beecher Stowe's Uncle Tom's Cabin in the United States.
 This version, written by Charles Western Taylor, ran for 11 nights but saw little success.

 Most of the 1853 season was devoted to a much more successful dramatization of Stowe's novel.
 The production ran almost non-stop from 18 July 1853 to 19 April 1854, when performances were cut back to three nights weekly until 13 May.
 The play proved so popular with African American audiences that Purdy created a special black-only section of the theatre on 15 August.
 No unaccompanied women were allowed there, and the entrance was separate from the main doors.
 Purdy expanded the section on 29 October.
 Despite the great success of the Uncle Tom's Cabin production, Purdy still lost money from advertising too heavily and by splurging on too many gifts for Cordelia Howard, the young actress who was starring in the drama.

 Despite this one overzealous blunder, Purdy had a flair for advertising.
 On 1 September 1856, he began his sixth season at the Chatham by erecting a statue of George Washington atop the playhouse while the New York Brass Band played and fireworks were launched.
 Purdy left during the Panic of 1857.